Lazy Luddite Log

 How Bazaar

-One activity I enjoy is visiting bazaars - spaces in which many stall-holders gather and sell second hand items of any kind one can imagine.
-It started over a decade ago with me discovering the Chapel Street Bazaar.
+One activity I enjoy is visiting bazaars - spaces in which many stall-holders gather and sell second hand items of any kind.
+It started over a decade ago with discovering the Chapel Street Bazaar.
 I would go looking for particular items to buy - select old Transformers mostly.
 Rarely would I find exactly what I wanted.
 But it hardly mattered because most of the fun came from simply seeing all this dodgy old stuff.

 Somewhat more recently I was introduced to the larger Waverley Bazaar closer to home.
 This warehouse setting for browsing old tat then moved to even larger premises in Clayton past the newly constructed M-City (which incidentally is a right-sized shopping centre featuring just one supermarket, one department store, and a cinema).
 Here one can stroll for an hour slowly taking in all the consumer novelty of several decades past.
 Few things are truly antique but there is plenty of retro stuff to satisfy.
 I go for the toys but stay for other things.
 Here I will share a handful of the many photos I've taken to give a sense of the nostalgia.